 Right to Care is part of a broader team of stakeholders on the forefront of the COVID-19 rapid response in South Africa, and other African countries.
-We provide Departments of Health with technical advice and support across the platform of the COVID-19 response, taking into consideration best practices world-wide.
-Our specialist services include Health Care Worker Training, Disaster Medicine Solutions, Pharmaceutical Solutions and Strategic Information including enhanced surveillance, modelling and GIS spatial analytics.
+We provide Departments of Health with technical advice and support across the spectrum of the COVID-19 response, taking into consideration the best practices worldwide.
+Our specialist services include Healthcare Worker Training, Disaster Medicine Solutions, Pharmaceutical Solutions and Strategic Information including enhanced surveillance, modelling and GIS spatial analytics.

 Provide emergency logistical and resource planning to support incident management and operations to effectively manage suspected and infected individuals.

 GIS mapping and spatial analytics, which will deliver the following: